 The second I Spy Valentines printable is slightly more difficult and better for children who are more advanced with the counting skills.
 Each image is included 2-4 times.

-If you want even more low-prep activities, grab both of these I Spy printables and over a dozen more activities in the Valentine’s Day activity mega bundle for just $3.99!
+If you want even more low-prep activities, to keep your little one busy and learning grab both of these I Spy printables and over a dozen more activities in the Valentine’s Day activity bundle for just $3.99!
 You’ll receive activities for children from ages 2-12 with fine motor practice sheets, mazes, sudoku, and more!